Mumble-SRL/MBurger-Android/Readme.md

 protected void onResume() {
     super.onResume();
     bRec = Nooko3ApiActionInitializer.initializeNookoReceiverForProject(this, this);
-    //Call api from these moment on
+    //Call api from this moment on
 }

 @Override